Personal Values at Hampstead Theatre Review

 Disclaimer: Gifted tickets in exchange for an honest review

 Grief is a universal experience yet the conundrum of humanity means that we all experience its impact in different forms.
 How societally acceptable these forms are is a completely different topic that Personal Values does well to open up.
-In this debut play of writer Chloe Lawrence-Taylor and directed with laser nuance by Lucy Morrison, we see a potent tale of mental illness, sisterly connection, grief and resilience.
+In this striking debut play by writer Chloe Lawrence-Taylor, and directed with laser nuance by Lucy Morrison, we dive deeply into the raw intersections of loss, mental health, and family.
+It’s a thoughtful, compassionate portrayal of how people fracture and sometimes reconnect under the weight of unspoken trauma.

-Veda (Holly Atkins) and Bea (Rosie Cavaliero) are two long estranged sisters who fall out after the emotionally charged funeral of their father.
-Bea is a virtual shut in struggling with severe hoarding to the extent she cannot travel anywhere in her house bar one room and the stairs are completely consumed in clutter.
-This hoarding began with the death of her mother and increased in tandem with the father’s illness and eventual death.
-Bea shuts herself away from any human connection and is too embarrassed for anyone to see her home yet unable to seek help to manage it.
-Veda is the one who “got out” of the house and escaped into marriage and motherhood although is not particularly happy with either role.
-Veda is suffering from an unnamed terminal illness and wants to rescue her sister from her hoarding before it’s too late.
-The tension between the two is remarkable, flowing with frustration and connection and firing fierce zingers the way only siblings can.
-The two actresses are magnetic to watch in their heartfelt discussion and the range of emotions they effortlessly invoke was absorbing to watch.
+At the play’s heart are Veda (Holly Atkins) and Bea (Rosie Cavaliero), sisters separated not just by time but by layers of emotional debris.
+Bea is a virtual shut in, overwhelmed by compulsive hoarding that has all but consumed her home, lives cloistered to the extent she cannot travel anywhere in her house bar one room and the stairs are completely consumed in clutter.
+Her reclusiveness began after their mother’s terminal illness but deepened during their father’s decline and death.
+Meanwhile, Veda is the one who “got out” of the house and escaped into marriage and motherhood, although she is not particularly happy with either role and is perpetually unfulfilled.
+Veda is also suffering from an unnamed terminal illness and wants to rescue her sister from her hoarding before it’s too late.
+The dialogue between the two sisters’ crackles with tension and buried affection.
+Atkins and Cavaliero bring a captivating intensity to their performances, capturing the unique cadences of sibling friction with painful honesty, genuine compassion and awkward connection.
+The two actresses are magnetic to watch in their heartfelt discussion and the range of emotions they effortlessly evoke is absorbing to watch.

 This play is a very vivid depiction of how grief and humour intertwine and the heartbreaking reality of seeing loved ones suffer from hoarding and pain.
-It is one of the most realistic depictions of grief overtime I have ever seen on stage and perfectly encapsulates the uniquely British ironic humour we use to find communicate with families and understand unpleasantries.
-The minute details are immaculate and the micro hesitations and frustrated awkwardness is vividly portrayed.
+As a production, it stands as one of the most authentic portrayals of grief I’ve encountered in theatre, capturing its quiet perseverance and the way it shapes us over time.
+What makes this play particularly compelling is how it conveys the bittersweet nature of British humour, how we often mask our discomfort with sharp wit, using humour as both shield and bridge in our relationships.
+The minute details are immaculate and the microhesitations and frustrated awkwardness is vividly portrayed.
 This play also firmly condemns the reality tv shows which profit off of the pain and embarrassment of vulnerable individuals and shows the huge emotional trauma and embarrassment that those who hoard struggle with.

 At Hampstead Theatre until 17 May 2025